- Centrifugal Pumps

-One food plant called me last year to inquire about a Sani-Matic cabinet washer.
-I visited their facility and saw 8 people working to sanitize equipment.
+Crane Engineering was invited to offer input on a Sani-Matic cabinet washer and conduct a site visit.
+We observed 8 people working to sanitize equipment.
 Two individuals worked to disassemble and reassemble machines while the remaining 6 stood shoulder-to-shoulder in the washroom.

 Cabinet washers can help food and beverage manufacturers solve some of the biggest issues with sanitation:

 Employing a cabinet washer reduces the number of touches required to clean the equipment.
 The components are removed from the machine and placed on the rack.
 From there, the rack goes directly into the cabinet washer.
 Components are only touched twice versus 8-10 touches during manual cleaning.

 According to Sani-Matic’s Peter Barrie, with the help of a cabinet washer, food manufacturers could reduce the labor required to clean equipment components by up to 75%, allowing manufacturers to deploy those resources elsewhere.
 Automated cleaning also reduces damage to expensive process parts.